komerpoodari/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set, as part of model.fit (in model.ipynb, section **18.
 Compile, Train and Save the model**).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 7 as evidenced by multiple runs.
 I used an adam optimizer.
 I did not specifically tune learning rate.

+The following are my takeaways.
+1. It's a good exercise, training was a bit time consuming and quite a few parameters / aspects to tune and select.
+2. The speed element is missing in the exercise, whereas in the realworld, speed is an input on how steering wheel need to be turned.